Zucchini Brownies (gluten-free, dairy-free options)

 Besides, once you have some Dutch-process cocoa powder, you’ll be able to make these whole wheat chocolate cupcakes!
 They’re seriously just as delicious as traditional cupcakes made with all-purpose flour.

-If you don’t mind the brownies being cakey and want to use regular cocoa powder, then go for it!
+If you don’t mind the brownies being a bit cakey and prefer to use regular cocoa powder, then go for it!
 Some commenters have mentioned making them with regular cocoa powder and loving them.

 Have more zucchini to use?
 This chocolate zucchini bread also looks great!
 As do these zucchini muffins.